Athletics at the 1920 Summer Olympics – Men's triple jump: Competition format

 The competition was described as two rounds at the time, but was more similar to the modern divided final.
 All athletes received three jumps initially.
 The top six after that received an additional three jumps to improve their distance, but the initial jumps would still count if no improvement was made.

 Records

 These were the standing world and Olympic records (in metres) prior to the 1920 Summer Olympics.
-Dan Ahearn set his world record while being a citizen of the United Kingdom of Great Britain and Ireland; at this Olympics he represented the United States.
+Dan Ahearn set his world record while being a citizen of the United Kingdom of Great Britain and Ireland; at this Olympics he represented the United States, finishing in the sixth place.

 No new world or Olympic records were set during the competition.

 Schedule

 Results

 The best six triple jumpers qualified for the final.